“An Act to make provision for the disclosure of information held by public authorities or by persons providing services for them…”

 The Guidance for Design Review panellists can be found be found here.

-As a non-departmental public body A&DS is obliged to report on our website the salary of any member of staff who earns more that £58,000 per year.
+As a non-departmental public body A&DS is obliged to report on our website the salary of any Senior Appointments as defined by the Scottish Government Pay Policy Unit.

 No other staff members meet the reporting criteria.